 Now, you’ll find cosmopolitan ski resorts everywhere, such as Brenta, Madonna di Campiglio in the northwest and, of course, the famous Cortina d’Ampezzo in the northeast.

-Here, in elegant Cortina, the Queen of the Dolomites and the central city of Belluno, with its sparkling boutiques, antiques and charming cafes, rich Milanese stroll through the picturesque streets.
+Here, in elegant Cortina, the Queen of the Dolomites and the central city of Belluno, with its sparkling boutiques, antiques, and charming cafes, rich Milanese stroll through the picturesque streets.

 Suppose all this awakens a strong desire in you to live this incredible experience up close.
-In that case, you can turn to the valuable services of the travel agency Erna Low, which will create for you a complete vacation program without you having to do anything rather than enjoying your time there.
+In that case, you can turn to the valuable services of the travel agency Erna Low, which will create for you a complete vacation program without you having to do anything other than enjoying your time there.

 Germans and Austrians are mainly the patrons of the Alpe di Siusi spas and the Bolzano pubs, who have first walked on impassable paths and camped in the magical alpine lakes of the area in the past.